You may be able to induce labor naturally with movement, sex, or relaxation. A doctor may be able to recommend other ways to induce contractions.

 After 40 long weeks, you’re more than ready to have your baby.
 Your due date is in sight, and your hospital bag is packed.

-You can feel your baby’s kicks and wiggles, but you haven’t had a single contraction.
-So, what can you do to speed things up?
-Is there any way to naturally jump-start your labor contractions?
+You can feel your baby’s kicks and wiggles, but you haven’t had a single contraction yet.
+You might be wondering what you can you do to speed things up and whether there’s any way to naturally jump-start your labor contractions.

 While it’s usually best to wait for your baby to decide when it’s time to make their big debut, there are plenty of things you can try to move things along.

 Here are a few safe ways to try to start labor contractions.

 With little to no scientific evidence backing up their effectiveness, these methods fall into the realm of folklore.
 Before trying them, speak to a healthcare professional or birthworker (like a midwife) to get the green light.